-The Limestone University Mail Center strives to provide a high quality of customer service, along with fast and efficient mail delivery.
-The Mail Center operates under the guidance of the Vice President of Finance, Operations, and Administration, providing a vast array of postal services to all on-campus, Limestone students, faculty, and staff.
+The Limestone University Mail Center strives to provide high-quality customer service and fast and efficient mail delivery.
+The Mail Center operates under the guidance of the Vice President of Finance and Administration, providing a vast array of postal services to all on-campus Limestone students, faculty, and staff.
 The Limestone Campus Mail Center is located on the first floor of the Hines & Riggins Center.